Experiment 5: LCD Display Panel

 Pins 16 to 18: zero volts for backlights red, green, blue respectively.

-Library for LCD#
+Library for LCD

 Many devices such as the LCD require some complex software.
-A library, in this context, refers to additional code which is linked into the main programme using “#include” and is accessed using specific commands.
+A library, in this context, refers to additional code which is linked into the main program using “#include” and is accessed using specific commands.
 In this case, the LCD library is included as follows:

 Some libraries, such as the SPI and IIC libraries, are present in the standard version of the Arduino IDE.
 Other libraries must be added using “Tools/Manage Libraries” from within the Arduino IDE.